taddison/tjaddison.com/_posts/2019/2019-03-31-Understanding-space-usage-in-Azure-Monitor-logs.md

 - Reacting to a monitoring alert based on overall ingestion volumes
 - Testing out a configuration change/new solution and observing the impact on data ingested

-The latter is particularly important before rolling a change to a workspace with long retention - you wouldn't want (hypothically :)) to accidentally ingest 100GB of IIS logs and then be forced to retain them for 2 years...
+The latter is particularly important before rolling a change to a workspace with long retention - you wouldn't want (hypothetically :)) to accidentally ingest 100GB of IIS logs and then be forced to retain them for 2 years...

 ## Workspace solution/data type usage